All-but-the-Top: Simple and Effective Postprocessing for Word Representations: Introduction

 \section{Introduction}

 Words and their interactions (as sentences) are the basic units of natural language.
 Although words are readily modeled as discrete atomic units, this is unable to capture the relation between the words.
 Recent distributional real-valued representations of words (examples: word2vec, GloVe) have transformed the landscape of NLP applications -- for instance, text classification \citep{socher2013recursive,maas2011learning,kim2014convolutional}, machine translation \citep{sutskever2014sequence,bahdanau2014neural} and knowledge base completion \citep{bordes2013translating,socher2013reasoning}.
-The success comes from the geometry of the representations that efficiently captures linguistic regularities: the semantic similarity of words are well captured by the similarity of the corresponding vector representations; the latent relation between two words is well captured by the difference vector between the corresponding two vector representations.
+The success comes from the geometry of the representations that efficiently captures linguistic regularities: the semantic similarity of words is well captured by the similarity of the corresponding vector representations.

 A variety of approaches have been proposed in recent years to learn the word representations: \citet{collobert2011natural,turian2010word} learn the representations via semi-supervised learning by jointly training the language model and downstream applications; \citet{bengio2003neural,mikolov2010recurrent,huang2012improving} do so by fitting the data into a neural network language model; \citet{mikolov2013efficient,mnih2007three} by log-linear models; and \citet{dhillon2012two,pennington2014glove,levy2014neural,stratos2015model,arora2015rand} by producing a low-dimensional representation of the cooccurrence statistics.
 Despite the wide disparity of algorithms to induce word representations, the performance of several of the recent methods is roughly similar on a variety of intrinsic and extrinsic evaluation testbeds.